Jkgitau/Variant_Calling_KNH/README.md

 ### Note:
 * To re-use these Analysis scripts, you have to update your file paths accordingly.
-* ake a copy of raw Fastq files before starting manipulating the files (Back-up).
+* Make a copy of raw Fastq files before starting manipulating the files (Back-up).

 ------------------------------------------------------------------------------------------------